 1) Remember this mantra: “I am not my thoughts” While intrusive thoughts may be disturbing, they aren’t harmful or a sign that you have a secret desire to do the things that popped into your mind.
 You, are not your thoughts.
 2) Acknowledge the thought: “WTF! that’s a disturbing thought!”
 Say it out loud.
 That in itself can stop you from continuing down the obsessive thinking path and end it there.
 3) Feel the thought: When the intrusive thought pops into your head, your first instinct is going to be to push it away.
 Don’t.
 Take a deep breath, and feel the thought.
 It won’t be easy at first, as the feelings that accompany these thoughts go quickly into the body, making you feel panicky and overwhelmed.
 That’s okay too.
 Go back to #2 and acknowledge how you are feeling.
 “This is making me feel anxious, sad, upset, angry”, etc. Name it.
 Say it.
 Own it.
 4) Have no judgement: Having a disturbing thought doesn’t mean there is something wrong with you.
 Many people feel shame or embarrassment for thinking these thoughts.
 They start labeling themselves as bad or crazy people.
 Go back to #1 and repeat.
 “I am not my thoughts.
 This is not what I believe or what I want to do” 5) Make peace with it: Accept that the thought happened.
 Observe it without any attachment or feelings.
 Once you get comfortable and the negative feelings associated with those thoughts have passed, simply, let it go.
 Don’t push though.
 Be polite, simply open the door, and wave bye-bye!

-When to ask for help If at some point, intrusive thoughts start to really fuck up your daily life, to the point you are not able to go to work, do things you enjoy, be around others, and it’s a non-stop compulsive thinking kind of thought…. it’s time to see someone.
+If at some point, intrusive thoughts start to really fuck up your daily life, to the point you are not able to go to work, do things you enjoy, be around others, and it’s a non-stop compulsive thinking kind of thought…. it’s time to see someone.
 Whether a mental health professional, a trusted friend or therapist.
 The important thing is that you address it and seek help.

 HOWEVER, even if these thoughts are not disrupting your everyday life but are bothering you, you should and can reach out to someone for help.
 These thoughts can be troublesome enough to just want to vent to someone about it.
 Do what’s going to help you feel better.